Pollinator Conservation Resources – Mid-Atlantic Region

 Octoraro is a wholesale grower specializing in mid-Atlantic and Eastern regional native woody trees and shrubs and plugs of grasses and wildflowers.

-Pinelands Nursery is the largest supplier of strictly native trees, shrubs and herbaceous species in the Northeast.
+Pinelands Nursery is a wholesale supplier of native trees, shrubs and herbaceous species in the Northeast, carrying both plants and seeds.

 Redbud sells native plants including trees, shrubs, grasses, vines, wildflowers and aquatic plants for the mid-Atlantic region.